-Trump's travel ban faces U.S. Supreme Court reckoning
+U.S. Supreme Court weighs legality of Trump's travel ban

 Trump has generated controversy with his hardline immigration policies, also including actions taken against states and cities that protect illegal immigrants, intensified deportation efforts and limits on legal immigration.

-Trump has said the travel ban is needed to protect the United States from terrorism by Islamic militants, and U.S. Attorney General Jeff Sessions on Wednesday cited the president’s “broad discretion and authority.”
+Trump has said the travel ban is needed to protect the United States from terrorism by Islamic militants.
+U.S. Attorney General Jeff Sessions on Wednesday cited the president’s “broad discretion and authority to protect the United States from all foreign and domestic threats.”

 “President Trump determined this travel order is critical to protecting the American people,” Sessions said in statement.